General Material¶

 Magnetic Permeability¶

-The magnetic permeability describes how a material responds to a magnetic field and how strongly magnetic flux is established inside the material.
-It links the magnetic field strength \(\mathbf{H}\) to the magnetic flux density \(\mathbf{B}\) via the magnetic constitutive law \(\mathbf{B} = \mu \mathbf{H}\).
+The magnetic permeability links the magnetic field \(\mathbf{H}\) to the magnetic flux density \(\mathbf{B}\) through the constitutive law \(\mathbf{B} = \mu \mathbf{H}\).
+In general, \(\mu\) is a symmetric rank-2 tensor

 | Name | Example | Description |